choonghyunryu/dlookr/README.md

 Cases where predictors are numeric variable:

 The following example shows the relationship between `Price` and the target variable `Sales`.
-The predictor variable `Price` is a numeric variable.
+The predictor variable `Price` is numeric.
 In this case, it shows the result of a `simple linear model` of the `target ~ predictor` formula.
 The `summary()` function expresses the details of the model.

 ``` r
 # If the variable of interest is a numerical variable